jremington/UWB-Indoor-Localization_Arduino/README.md

 ![error_analysis](https://user-images.githubusercontent.com/5509037/152608604-b8ad3b52-d900-421b-a4cb-7c2bc54b87d2.PNG)

-On the other hand, averaging multiple measurements looks to provide a better estimate of the coordinate error.
+On the other hand, averaging multiple measurements looks to provide a much better estimate of the coordinate error.
 The plot below shows the result of a 1000 point simulation, where each point was obtained as an average of 10 individual position estimates, each based on noisy distance data as above.
 The standard deviation of the average, divided by 2, appears to be a reasonable estimate of the true coordinate error.
-The SD of the average is dominated by errors in the Z coordinates.
+The standard deviation of the average is in this particular case dominated by errors in the Z coordinates, largely due to too little range in the anchor Z coordinates.

 ![position_averaging](https://user-images.githubusercontent.com/5509037/152617681-fb00e5b7-99f0-4a1d-b684-ae8821c010f5.PNG)

 ## 2D tests

-The 2D_4A calculation, which is overdetermined, works MUCH better!
+The 2D_4A (4 anchor) calculation, which is overdetermined, is MUCH more accurate than the 3D, 4 anchor case!
 Simulations using the "2D_4A_noise_tests" code shows that with proper anchor placement and 10-fold position averaging, the 2D (x,y) position error is strictly comparable to the assumed noise in the distance measurements (+/- 10 cm).

 Plot for 1000 simulations:
 ![2D_obs_vs_calc](https://user-images.githubusercontent.com/5509037/152667662-15a8966c-72c4-439f-ab07-ac3df539ddba.PNG)

 Source code 2D_4A_noise_tests.c

-EXCEL results here:
+EXCEL file of those results here:

 [tl2D_1.xlsx](https://github.com/jremington/UWB-Indoor-Localization_Arduino/files/8009421/tl2D_1.xlsx)